confluentinc/examples/ccloud/docs/replicator-to-cloud-deployment-models.rst

 .. figure:: images/replicator-worker-destination.png

-There are two examples of where |crep| runs on :ref:`connect-backed-destination`:
+There are two examples of where |crep| runs on a :ref:`connect-backed-destination`:

-- :ref:`on-prem to Confluent Cloud <onprem-cloud-destination>`
+- :ref:`On-prem to Confluent Cloud <onprem-cloud-destination>`
 - :ref:`Confluent Cloud to to Confluent Cloud <cloud-cloud-destination>`

 However, if you do not want to back your self-managed Connect cluster backed to the destination |ccloud| cluster, you can also have a Connect cluster backed to the origin cluster instead of |ccloud|.